Since the launch of Student Mentoring Scheme (SMS) in 1999/2000, more than 400 senior students have been involved as mentors

 - A mentor refers to an individual who takes up the responsibility of helping a younger colleague with his/her personal development.

 - Mentorship programmes have been adopted by many organisations.
 Mentors may be assigned to graduate trainees or long-term employees as they continue to develop their careers.

 - The Student Mentor Scheme was started in CityU on a trial basis in 1998.
 It was implemented university-wide in 1999/2000 and involved over 20 academic departments.
 Over the years, more than 400 senior students have participated in the scheme.

 - To help first-year students adjust to university education;

 - To develop a supportive personal network amongst first-year students and senior students;

-- To create a warm atmosphere and positive academic culture in the campus;
+- To create a warm atmosphere and positive academic culture on campus;

-- To assist first-year students in enhancing their educational experience and development as a person and as a professional in their chosen fields of study.
+- To guide first-year students in their development as professionals in their chosen area of study;

 - To give senior students a platform to develop their mentorship and leadership skill.